Brenosalv/number8-frontend-assessment/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+OBS: In the project's root directory, you would need to create an env.local file to include the secret environment variables such as API_URL.
+Since this is not a real-world website accessed by real users, I will expose the API_URL in the code to facilitate usage.